haha8888haha8888/Zer00logy/README.md

 ZERO-OLOGY EQUATION CATALOG (ZEC)
 Author: Stacey Szmy
-Purpose: For Ollama AI systems to use as an Alien Calculator for Zero-ology and Numerology.
+Purpose: For all AI systems to use as an Alien Calculator for Zero-ology and Numerology.

 INTRODUCTION
 Zero-ology redefines zero.
 Zero does not destroy or erase.